Skip to main content

 The method of subpoena service is the primary factor that influences the overall subpoena cost.
 Different methods involve different processes and, consequently, incur varying costs.
 Let’s look at some of them below.

-- Service by Mail: Here, the subpoena is served through the postal service and requests proof of receipt from the recipient.
+• Service by Mail: Here, the subpoena is served through the postal service and requests proof of receipt from the recipient.
 Costs include postage fees and the additional cost for the return receipts.
 To serve a subpoena via certified mail costs around $10.

-- Electronic Method: This method allows you to send a subpoena through digital means such as email.
+• Electronic Method: This method allows you to send a subpoena through digital means such as email.
 It’s the fastest and most cost-effective method to serve a subpoena, costing as low as $5.
 The document can be transmitted instantly, reaching the recipient within a few seconds, regardless of the location.
 Costs include internet connection and access to delivery or messaging platforms.

 3. Travel and Accommodation

 Mileage fees: For subpoenas served across long distances, the witness shall be entitled to a mileage fee of up to twenty cents ($0.20) per mile from the party requesting the subpoena.
+Furthermore, serving subpoenas across state lines involves additional administrative work and sometimes coordination with courts in the receiving state.

 Accommodation fees: Where the recipient’s location requires the process server more than a day to deliver the subpoena, accommodation expenses might arise.
-The cost of accommodation may vary between $50 to $400 per night depending on the location and standard.
+The cost of accommodation may vary between $50 to $400 per night, depending on the location and standard.

 Incidental Expenses: This includes additional costs that may arise during the delivery of a subpoena.
 They may include parking fees, reimbursement for meals, toll fees, etc.